Minds/mobile/plugins/cordova-plugin-crosswalk-webview/README.md

 Makes your Cordova application use the [Crosswalk WebView](https://crosswalk-project.org/) instead of the System WebView.
 Requires cordova-android 4.0 or greater.

+### Benefits

+* WebView doesn't change depending on Android version
+* Capabilities: such as WebRTC, WebAudio, Web Components
+* Performance improvements (compared to older system webviews)

+### Drawbacks

+* Increased memory footprint
+  * An overhead of ~30MB (as reported by the RSS column of ps)
+* Increased APK size (about 17MB)
+* Increased size on disk when installed (about 50MB)
+* Crosswalk WebView stores data (IndexedDB, LocalStorage, etc) separately from System WebView
+  * You'll need to manually migrate local data when switching between the two

 ### Install

 The following directions are for cordova-cli (most people).
 Alternatively you can use the [Android platform scripts workflow](PlatformScriptsWorkflow.md).